Unmanned aerial vehicle

 The drone is launched using a collapsible catapult and recovered using parachute landing system.

-The UAV’s modular design is provided with a number of interchangeable payloads allowing for greater mission flexibility.
+The UAV’s modular design is provided with several interchangeable payloads allowing for greater mission flexibility.

 It carries a day-light camera, a thermal imaging camera, a video camera and a radio transmitter in a gyro-stabilised camera pod that is fitted under the fuselage.
 The cameras provide real-time intelligence, 3D maps, surveillance, and aerial reconnaissance of ground-based targets.

-The imagery, video and other sensor data collected by the payloads is transmitted to the ground control station in real-time, through a data link.
+The imagery, video and other sensor data collected by the payloads is transmitted to the ground control station in real-time, through a data link using 3G/4G cellular networks.

 The Orlan-10 can execute missions in both autonomous and remote control modes.
 An autopilot aboard the drone enables it to operate autonomously based on pre-defined waypoints.
 In this mode, the flight path can be modified by the operator during the flight.